xbbguai/SimpleSynthesizer/README.md

 The sample waveforms of each instruments should be placed in the Release folder for the core to load them.
 Please read /SimpleSynthesizer/WaveformTone.cpp for the details of a waveform folder.

+There is a waveform data bank in the V0.2 release.
+You can use these data to debug and try SimpleSynthesizer.
+Please download the release and unpack the Waveform folder to your Release folder inside the solution folder.